xemantic/xemantic.com/ai/workshops/dvlp.energy/index.md

 2. Well documented (therefore internalized by the model) information exchange standard.
 3. Vast amount of data to operate on.

-What can you substitute for these categories at Bonial?
+What can you substitute for these categories at dvlp.energy?

 ---
 ## AI & Philosophy